cloudnative-pg/cloudnative-pg/docs/src/api_reference.md

 ## ExternalCluster

-ExternalCluster represents the connection parameters of an external server which is used in the cluster configuration
+ExternalCluster represents the connection parameters to an external cluster which is used in the other sections of the configuration

 Name                 | Description                                                                  | Type
 -------------------- | ---------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------